fa-fifi/keycloak_wrapper/README.md

 <br/><a href="https://www.keycloak.org"><img src="https://www.keycloak.org/resources/images/logo.svg" width="100%" alt="cover image" url="https://www.keycloak.org"/></a><br/>

-Integrate **Keycloak Single Sign-On (SSO)** authentication into your Flutter apps seamlessly using this plugin.
+Integrate **Keycloak Single Sign-On (SSO)** authentication into your Flutter apps seamlessly using this package.
 Tokens are automatically managed under the hood and are easily accessible.
 A user authentication state stream is also provided for the app to listen to in order to stay in sync with authentication status changes.

 ## Getting Started

-For end-user authentication and authorization, this plugin integrates with the [**AppAuth**](https://appauth.io) SDK to establish connections with OAuth 2.0 and OpenID Connect.
+For end-user authentication and authorization, this package integrates with the [**AppAuth**](https://appauth.io) SDK to establish connections with OAuth 2.0 and OpenID Connect.
 This integration allows users to securely log in and access protected resources, such as APIs or user data from third-party providers.
 Meanwhile, for token security, the [**flutter_secure_storage**](https://pub.dev/packages/flutter_secure_storage) package will be implemented to securely store all the tokens within the Keychain for iOS and Keystore for Android.

 - [**AndroidX**](https://developer.android.com/jetpack/androidx) is required for this package.
 Starting from Flutter v1.12.13, newly created projects already enable AndroidX by default.
 In case your project was created prior to this Flutter version, please migrate it before using this package.
 You can follow this migration [guide](https://docs.flutter.dev/release/breaking-changes/androidx-migration) provided by the Flutter team.